firesharkstudios/butterfly-server/docs/Butterfly.Database/IDatabase.md

 );

-// This will cause the above DynamicViewSet to echo an INSERT data event await database.InsertAndCommitAsync("employee", values: {
+// This will cause the above DynamicViewSet to echo an INSERT data event await database.InsertAndCommitAsync("employee", values: new {
     department_id: 1
     name: "Mr Crabs"
 });

 // This will NOT cause the above DynamicViewSet to echo an INSERT data event
 // (because the department_id doesn't match)
-await database.InsertAndCommitAsync("employee", values: {
+await database.InsertAndCommitAsync("employee", values: new {
     department_id: 2
     name: "Patrick Star"
 });